ipfabric/docs/docs/Getting_Started/Overview/How_Discovery_Works/troubleshooting_discovery.md

 use in other snapshots.

 - The username last successfully used for a device will be recorded here and be the first one tried in a future snapshot.
-If unsuccessful it will check the _ Settings > Authentication_ list and go back through the decision tree.
+If unsuccessful it will check the **Settings --> Authentication** list and go back through the decision tree.
 This may cause the next snapshot to take longer due to authentication failures but once this table is updated with the new username the discovery time will return to normal.